-It was under these guidelines that, in cooperation with the public transit operators of the Region, the Regional Planning Commission prepared and, after public hearings, adopted in 1978 a regional transportation plan for the transportation handicapped.
-The plan was designed to reduce, and--to the extent practicable--to eliminate, the existing physical and/or economic barriers to independent travel by transportation handicapped individuals.
+The plan was designed to reduce and, in some cases, to eliminate, the existing physical and/or economic barriers to independent travel by transportation handicapped individuals.
 In accordance with the thrust of the federal rules then in effect, the plan recommended that the local bus systems serving the Milwaukee, Kenosha, and Racine urbanized areas be equipped with wheelchair lifts and ramps or other conveniences to the extent that the nonpeak-hour bus fleets would be fully accessible to wheelchair users and semiambulatory persons.
-For those transportation handicapped persons in the three urbanized areas who would continue to be unable to use public bus systms, the institution of a user-side subsidy program was recommended.
-Such a program would enable eligible transportation handicapped persons to arrange for their own transportation by taxi or private chair car carrier, with the local transit operator subsidizing the cost of the trip.
+For those transportation handicapped persons in the three urbanized areas who would continue to be unable to use public bus systems, the institution of a user-side subsidy program was recommended.
+Such a program would enable eligible transportation handicapped persons to arrange for their own transportation by taxi or private chair car carrier, with the local transit operator subsidizing a portion of the cost of the trip.